-Covers topics in applied cryptography (symmetric and asymmetric), public key infrastructure, trust, password security, advanced authentication mechanisms, authorization techniques, physical security, and cloud computing.
-This course covers the technical skills necessary to understand security vulnerabilities in software as well as established strategies for mitigation.
-The current state of network, web, and computer security is also discussed.
+Covers topics in applied cryptography (symmetric and asymmetric), public-key infrastructure, hashing, digital signatures, VPN, confidentiality and identity mechanisms, as well as common cryptographic failures.
+Protocols for securing data, applications, and network transmissions are covered in hands-on labs.
+This course covers the technical skills necessary to understand cryptographic standards and assess their implementation.
+The current state of technology and cybersecurity is also discussed.
 PREREQUISITE: CPSC 1500 or CPSC 2180 or ENGR 2310.
 MATH 2200 or MATH 2010.
 OFFERED: Sem.
 I.